Rugby Road cycle route, Binley Woods

 The existing footway falls below current guidelines for the provision of a shared footway/cycle track and does not provide good access for disabled users or parents/guardians with pushchairs.

 The proposed scheme will largely involve the widening of the existing footway into a shared footway/cycle track along Rugby Road between A46/A428 junction and Oakdale Road.
 The proposed section is approximately 250m in length and 2.5-3.0m wide.
-This will be achieved by reclaiming land within the highway boundary and relocation of street furniture.
-It may also involve the removal of small areas of grass verges and some vegetation.
+This will be achieved by removing obstructions currently within the highway boundary and relocation of street furniture.
+It may also involve the removal of small areas of vegetation.

-We are also proposing a road hump across the access to Greens Home & Garden.
+We are also proposing a road hump across the access to the Caffeine Project and Classic Interiors.

 Other projects